 Cliente: ummm… creo que no me gusta mucho. ¿Qué otro color puedo usar?

 Vendedor: También puede usar el color verde en la sala.
-Sino un tono de gris o un color más vivo como el naranja o el rosado.
+Sino, un tono de gris o un color más vivo como el naranja o el rosado.

 Cliente: Me gusta el color naranja.
 Luce cálido y más vivo que el color celeste.